santismo/Logic-Pro-11-Chord-time-detect-Automation/README.md

 - Remember to setup chord track automation to hotkey combo of your choosing after download and instal.

-Also, I some interesting chord meta event data numeric 103, which turns midi track into midi dragable region to chord track.
+Also, I found some interesting chord meta event data numeric 103, which turns normal midi regions into midi chord regions dragable to chord track.
+Don't know how to exploit it though... 🤷‍♂️

 In Development
 --------------